Mycoplasma pneumoniae: Discovery and history

-In 1944, Monroe Eaton had used embryonated chicken eggs to cultivate an agent thought to be the cause of human primary atypical pneumonia (PAP), commonly known as "walking pneumonia."
+In 1944, Monroe Eaton used embryonated chicken eggs to cultivate an agent thought to be the cause of human primary atypical pneumonia (PAP), commonly known as "walking pneumonia."
 This unknown organism became known as the "Eaton agent".
 At that time, Eaton's use of embryonated eggs, then used for cultivating viruses, supported the idea that the Eaton agent was a virus.
 Yet it was known that PAP was amenable to treatment with broad-spectrum antibiotics, making a viral etiology suspect.

 Robert Chanock, a researcher from the NIH who was studying the Eaton agent as a virus, visited the Wistar Institute in Philadelphia in 1961 to obtain a cell culture of a normal human cell strain developed by Leonard Hayflick.
 This cell strain was known to be exquisitely sensitive to isolate and grow human viruses.
 Chanock told Hayflick of his research on the Eaton agent, and his belief that its viral nature was questionable.
 Although Hayflick knew little about the current research on this agent, his doctoral dissertation had been done on animal diseases caused by PPLO.
 Hayflick knew that many lower animals suffered from pneumonias caused by PPLOs (later to be termed mycoplasmas).
 Hayflick reasoned that the Eaton agent might be a mycoplasma, and not a virus.

-Chanock had never heard of mycoplasmas, and at Hayflick’s request sent him egg yolk containing the Eaton agent.
+Chanock had never heard of mycoplasmas, and at Hayflick's request sent him egg yolk containing the Eaton agent.

 Using a novel agar and fluid medium formulation he had devised, Hayflick isolated a unique mycoplasma from the egg yolk.
 This was soon proven by Chanock and Hayflick to be the causative agent of PAP.
-When this discovery became known to Dr. Emmy Klieneberger-Nobel of the Lister Institute in London, the world’s leading authority on these organisms, she suggested that the organism be named Mycoplasma hayflickiae.
+When this discovery became known to Emmy Klieneberger-Nobel of the Lister Institute in London, the world's leading authority on these organisms, she suggested that the organism be named Mycoplasma hayflickiae.
 Hayflick demurred in favor of Mycoplasma pneumoniae.

 This smallest free-living microorganism was the first to be isolated and proven to be the cause of a human disease.
 For his discovery, Hayflick was presented with the Presidential Award by the International Organization of Mycoplasmology.
 The inverted microscope under which Hayflick discovered Mycoplasma pneumoniae is kept by the Smithsonian Institution.